 North Quad

-This event is a celebration for Chicana/o Latina/o graduating seniors.
-The goal is to acknowledge students and their families' support during the educational journey.
-It is open to all students; however, the event is bilingual and reflects the cultural values of the Raza community.
+This event acknowledges students and their families' support during the educational journey.
+This event is bilingual (English and Spanish) and reflects the cultural values of the Raza community, it is open to all students.
 At the event, students will receive recognition alongside two guests (family/supporters).

 Thursday, May 21